kevinfaveri/vue-twemoji-picker/docs/docs/changelog/index.md

 - componentColor prop in TwemojiTextarea now accepts only a string which represents a valid CSS color
 - pickerCloseOnClickaway prop added to TwemojiPicker
 - pickerWidth prop for TwemojiTextarea and TwemojiPicker now accepts an DOM element ID string for mimicking the El width.
+- Emoji skins now appear in a popup and are triggered by a "click and hold" interaction

 ## 5.4.1